Design & Technology December 06, 2011

 So what to do?
 Well, like most things, it’s down to communication and clear roles and responsibilities.

 Who’s the owner?

-First of all we need to understand who the owner of the CMS application is.
+First of all, we need to understand who the owner of the CMS application is.
 Sometimes the ultimate owner isn’t crystal clear.
-For example – it’s hosted on the IT department’s infrastructure but the marketing department pay for new developments as they often effect the public website.
+For example – it’s hosted on the IT department’s infrastructure, but the marketing department pays for new developments as they often effect the public website.
 And of course there’s the usual clash of priorities and working speeds – IT prefer structured and planned changes and release processes to minimize risk, but marketing constantly need to reduce their time to market for key communications and promotions – so time is of the essence!

 If this is the case then there may not be a single person responsible for the ownership.
 So form a group of people who act as an owner or a CMS “steering group”/”board”.
 This allows the decision making to include representatives from all key stakeholders while still having an entity who can make final decisions.